steliosrousoglou/Lab2-CloudService/README.md

 ```sh
 $ ./cs426_graph_server <port> <devfile>
 ```
-**Note:** To find the disk you add, simply use command `lsblk` to check all of the disks in your vm.
-Typically, if you follow the above google cloud instruction to create your vm.
-The disk serving as checkpoint disk is /dev/sdb.
-To get the permission to open the disk a file and write to it.
-You need to change the access permisson of this disk using `chmod`.

 Also, support a -f flag that formats/initializes a new deployment (i.e. writes a fresh version of the superblock):

 ```sh
 $ ./cs426_graph_server -f <port> <devfile>
 ```
-**Note:**  As the disk you add is initialized with random bits, so you need to first to format this disk by yourself.

 ## Protocol Format ##